Majki10010/wasb_sql_test/README.md

+> *Marek Cybulski wrote:*
+> #### Here's a short description on how to prepare sql scripts to load.
+This is a prerequisite to solve the task described later below.
+>
+> 1. go to ./scripts folder
+> 2. run runme.py script from terminal. this script will create sql scripts to run on Trino to solve the tasks.
+> 3. run the newly created and original sql scripts. you need to run them in the same sequence  as in the tasks described below in the original readme.

+---
 I...
 I don't feel so good.

 I barely remember anything.
 Did Ian dance on the table with a carrot in his mouth?
 Was Alex singing karaoke with Santa